LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Final.md

 ### Shared
 - CSS/HTML
+  - This should be polished.
+Make it look nice.
 - Deployed to Azure
 - Your readme should contain the following:
 - Readme should contain the following: